awsdocs/aws-codecommit-user-guide/doc_source/how-to-commit-comment.md

    aws codecommit delete-comment-content --comment-id ff30b348EXAMPLEb9aa670f
    ```
 **Note**
-You can only delete the content of a comment that you created\.
+You can only delete the content of a comment if you have the AWSCodeCommitFullAccess policy applied, or if you have the `DeleteCommentContent` permission set to **Allow**\.

 1. If successful, this command produces output similar to the following: